 UNCG faculty and staff work closely with students to help them achieve their goals.
 Whether you're considering an undergraduate or graduate degree, prefer to learn on campus or online, or you simply want to take a few courses for personal and professional enrichment, you'll be well-prepared, supported and inspired.
-The Computer Science department offers programs leading to undergraduate (B.S.) and graduate (M.S.) degrees in Computer Science.
+The Information Systems (IS) and Computer Science (CS) department offers programs leading to undergraduate (B.S.) and graduate (M.S.) degrees in Information Systems and Computer Science.
+The IS Department also offers a Ph.D. in IS.
+Students gain extensive experience using networked computer systems and contemporary applications software.
 The courses in the department are designed to teach the foundations of computing rather than a particular technology, so that the student is prepared to change with changing technology.
-Courses use a variety of programming languages, with introductory courses using Java and further coursework that can include C++, Prolog, PHP, and other languages.
-Introductory courses use networked microcomputers; advanced courses use UNIX (TM) workstations.
+The department assists students with career planning and professional development.
+The IS program is accredited by AACSB and CS program is ABET accredited.

 The University of North Carolina Wilmington, the state's coastal university, is dedicated to learning through the integration of teaching and mentoring with research and service.
 Their powerful academic experience stimulates creative inquiry, critical thinking, thoughtful expression and responsible citizenship in an array of high-quality programs at the baccalaureate and master's levels, and in their doctoral programs in marine biology and educational leadership.
 Substantial research activity, combined with our hallmark teaching excellence and moderate size, advances distinctive student involvement in faculty scholarship. they are committed to diversity and inclusion, affordable access, global perspectives, and enriching the quality of life through scholarly community engagement in such areas as health, education, the economy, the environment, marine and coastal issues, and the arts.